dseeg/SerialPortMemoryLeak/README.md

 ```

 ### Untested
-Other flavors of Unix
-Other versions of Windows
+Other flavors of Unix and other versions of Windows

 # Background
 These tests were run with an Arduino connected to a Raspberry Pi via USB cable.